David00/rpi-power-monitor/README.md

         sudo apt-get update && sudo apt-get upgrade

-2. Install Python 3.7, Git, Pip, and Nginx:
+1. Install Python 3.7, Git, Pip, and Nginx:

         sudo apt-get install python3.7 python3-pip git nginx

-3. Install Docker
+1. Install Docker

         curl -fsSL https://get.docker.com -o get-docker.sh
         sudo sh get-docker.sh

-4. Add the default Pi user to the docker group.
+1. Add the default Pi user to the docker group.
 If you are using a different username, replace Pi with your username:

         sudo usermod -aG docker pi

-5. Enable the SPI interface on the Pi
+1. Enable the SPI interface on the Pi

         sudo raspi-config
         Navigate to "5 Interfacing Options"
         Select "P4 SPI"
         Enable the SPI interface

-6. Reboot your Pi:
+1. Reboot your Pi:

         sudo reboot 0

+1. Download and run the Grafana and InfluxDB Docker images

+        docker run -d --name grafana -p 3000:3000 grafana/grafana docker run -d --name influx -p 8086:8086 -v data:/var/lib/influxdb influxdb

+1. Run `docker ps` and confirm that the two docker containers are running.
+Here is what the output should look like.
+Your container IDs will be different, but the rest should be the same.

+        pi@raspberrypi:~ $ docker ps
+        CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                               NAMES
+        013caaf13240        influxdb            "/entrypoint.sh infl…"   19 seconds ago      Up 16 seconds       0.0.0.0:8086->8086/tcp              influx
+        8e763709b515        grafana/grafana     "/run.sh"                3 minutes ago       Up 3 minutes        3000/tcp, 0.0.0.0:3000->3000/tcp   grafana

+        Note: If you get a permission error when executing the `docker ps` command, make sure you entered the correct username in step #4 and that you have either logged out and back in, or simply rebooted your Pi.

-7. Download the source code for this project
+1. Download the source code for this project

         git clone https://github.com/David00/rpi-power-monitor.git

-8. Navigate into the `rpi-power-monitor` directory and install the Python library dependencies.
+1. Navigate into the `rpi-power-monitor` directory and install the Python library dependencies.

         cd rpi-power-monitor
         pip3 install -r requirements.txt